alangrainger/obsidian-gtd/02 Documentation/Documentation.md

 dv.view('toc')
 ```

+## How to set up

+1. [Download the GTD demo vault](https://github.com/alangrainger/obsidian-gtd/archive/refs/heads/main.zip) and test it out.
+This is an already-configured working vault which will give you an idea of whether you like the system, and what features of it you might want to implement in your own vault.
+2. The "brains" of the system is a single Dataview script: [tasks.js](tasks.js.md).
+You can put this anywhere in your vault and Dataview will find it.
+I personally like to put all my scripts in a single folder, like `Utility/Scripts/Dataview`.
+3. You can optionally add the Task Menu template to allow you to quickly perform actions via a hotkey.
+[Installation instructions are here](Task%20menu%20template.md).

 ## Tasks

+> [!info] A sidenote about tasks
-A "task" in GTD is more correctly termed a [Next Action](GTD/Next%20Actions.md).
+> A "task" in GTD is more correctly termed a [Next Action](GTD/Next%20Actions.md).
 I'll be using the term "task" just to make things simple.
 Here's a [refresher course on next actions](GTD/Next%20Actions.md), including [the difference between a Next Action list and a standard task list](Next%20Actions#Why%20a%20"Next%20Action%20list"%20is%20so%20critical%20compared%20to%20a%20task%20list).

 ### Your Master Task List

 Your tasks from everywhere in your vault are collected into a single master task list: [✅ Tasks](../01%20Project%20Management/✅%20Tasks.md).
-It is split up into four sections:
+It is split up into five sections:

 1. **⚠️ Projects without next actions**.
 Any project that shows up in this list needs you to go in and add "the next visible physical activity required to move the project forward" [(see GTD docs)](https://gettingthingsdone.com/2011/02/how-is-a-next-action-list-different-from-a-to-do-list/).
 2. **🔼 Priority**.
 These are next actions that you have marked as priority.
+3. **⏳ Waiting on**.
+Tasks which are waiting for someone else to take an action before you can move to the next step.
-3. **✅ Next actions**.
+4. **✅ Next actions**.
 Every other actionable item that is not priority.
-4. **💤 Someday**.
+5. **💤 Someday**.
 A someday/maybe list is where you track anything that you might want to do "some day".

 ### Next Actions list